-Caring for someone with a chronic disease can be challenging and emotionally draining due to the uncertainty of the situation, the progress of the disease and the changes this may bring about for the person you're caring for.
-It will often mean finding out all you can about their particular condition, and how to manage it.
+Caring for someone with a chronic disease can be challenging and emotionally draining.
+This is because of the uncertainty of the situation, the progress of the disease and the changes this may cause in the person you’re caring for.
+It will often mean finding out all you can about their particular condition and how to manage it.

-A condition may be considered a chronic disease if it is a long-term condition that generally does not get better on its own and is generally not cured completely.
+A chronic disease is a long-term condition that does not get better on its own and is not cured completely.

-Some of the tips and information below may help you to look after a person with a chronic disease.
-They have worked for other carers so why not give them a try?
+Tips and information below may help you to look after a person with a chronic disease.

-Some of the most common chronic diseases for older people are listed below.
-Follow each link to read more about the condition on the Australian Government's healthdirect website, including information about any services and support programs that are available:
+Some of the most common chronic diseases affecting older people are listed below.
+Follow each link to read more about the condition on the Australian Government’s healthdirect website, including information about services and support programs:

 - arthritis including osteoarthritis and rheumatoid arthritis